 With Vemno clearly pitching itself at the younger market, PayPal’s app maintains the more corporate look and feel.
 Its tight security measures – making you enter your password every time you open the app, for example – further emphasizes the business heritage.
 While this may feel like a slight inconvenience, it’s surely a wise security measure.

 PayPal’s mobile transfers match the rest of the field in terms of speed, but you do get charged on debit card transactions, a rarity when it comes to domestic transfers.
-This drawback is countered by more lax spending limits, with individual transactions able to go as high as $10,000 (£7,500).

 The simplicity of entering just an email address or phone number to direct your payment will always carry appeal on PayPal’s platform, but if quick peer-to-peer transfers are more important to you than international transactions, those debit card fees may push you towards its cool little sibling, Vemno.